bitovi/academy/src/technology-consulting/5-communication.md

 Tips and techniques:

+- **Set a regular time for inbox maintenance:** Dedicate 15 minutes at the start or end of your workday to sort through your inbox, archiving emails that don’t require further action.
+- **Set expectations for response time:** If you know you can’t reply right away, acknowledge receipt and provide a timeframe for your full response, e.g., “I’ll review this and respond by tomorrow afternoon.”
+- **Use auto-responses when needed:** If you’re out of the office or unable to check emails for an extended period, set an auto-response to inform senders when they can expect a reply.
+- **Leverage email scheduling tools:** Use tools like Gmail’s “Schedule Send” to time your emails without having to manually send them during optimal hours.
 - **Avoid Mondays and Fridays:** Emails sent on Monday mornings can be overlooked due to the weekend backlog, while Friday afternoon emails might not be read until the next week.
 Mid-week mornings are often the most effective.
-- **Leverage email scheduling tools:** Use tools like Gmail’s “Schedule Send” to time your emails without having to manually send them during optimal hours.
-- **Don’t bother with labels:** “Organizing your email is like alphabetizing your recycling.” - [Merlin Mann](https://github.com/merlinmann/wisdom/blob/6320e9c140fed17cddcaea546f748ace1119a8a7/wisdom.md#the-wisdom-so-far)
-- **Set a regular time for inbox maintenance:** Dedicate 15 minutes at the start or end of your workday to sort through your inbox, archiving emails that don’t require further action.
-- **Unsubscribe from unnecessary emails:** Regularly review your subscriptions and opt out of newsletters or updates that no longer provide value.
 - **Archive, don’t delete:** For non-critical emails that might be needed later, consider archiving instead of deleting.
 This keeps your inbox clear while still preserving information for future reference.
-- **Set expectations for response time:** If you know you can’t reply right away, acknowledge receipt and provide a timeframe for your full response, e.g., “I’ll review this and respond by tomorrow afternoon.”
-- **Use auto-responses when needed:** If you’re out of the office or unable to check emails for an extended period, set an auto-response to inform senders when they can expect a reply.
+- **Unsubscribe from unnecessary emails:** Regularly review your subscriptions and opt out of newsletters or updates that no longer provide value.
+- **Don’t bother with labels:** “Organizing your email is like alphabetizing your recycling.” - [Merlin Mann](https://github.com/merlinmann/wisdom/blob/6320e9c140fed17cddcaea546f748ace1119a8a7/wisdom.md#the-wisdom-so-far)

 Questions to reflect:

 - Have you ever experienced delays in communication due to not setting clear expectations for when you’d respond?
 How could you have handled it differently?

+### Exercise: Gmail settings

+Apply the ideas above by updating your [Gmail settings](https://mail.google.com/mail/u/0/#settings/general):

+<label><input type="checkbox" /> **Update your signature:** Use the [Email Signature Template](https://bitovi.atlassian.net/wiki/spaces/HR/pages/87754196/Email+Signature+Template) in Bitovi’s Confluence to set your signature in Gmail.</label>

+<label><input type="checkbox" /> **Set a vacation responder:** Look at your upcoming Paid Time Off (PTO) and set a vacation responder.</label>

+Be sure to click “Save Changes” when you’re finished updating your settings.

-### Exercise: email communication
+### Exercise: Email communication

-TODO

 #### Email 1